-Scleroderma is an autoimmune disorder that involves changes in the skin, blood vessels, muscles, and internal organs.
+Scleroderma is an autoimmune disorder that may involve changes in the skin, blood vessels, muscles, and internal organs.
 There are two main types: localized scleroderma, which affects only the skin; and systemic scleroderma, which affects the blood vessels and internal organs, as well as the skin.
-These two main types also have different sub-types.
+These two main types also have sub-types.

 Last updated: 9/12/2016

 There is no cure for scleroderma, but treatments are available to relieve symptoms and limit damage to organs.
 Treatment varies depending on each person's symptoms.